 The size of the COMT collateral certificate will fluctuate depending on the aggregate nominal liquidation amount of all of the outstanding Card series notes secured by COMET's assets.
-See "Sources of Funds to Pay the Notes-The COMT Collateral Certificate."
+See "Sources of Funds to Pay the quarterly basis as described in "The Master Trust- Addition of Master Trust Assets."
+For a description of pay out events, see "The Master Trust-Pay Out Events."

+Notes-The COMT Collateral Certificate."